Our people

 Daniel Lugsden

-Daniel has been with Nash Partnership for over 20 years and a partner since 2014.
-His passions are wide ranging, hence the practice continues to undertake varying scales of design work and consultation that can have positive impacts on people and the way they enjoy their lives.
-Recently, his passion in prime residential work, whether listed or modern, has seen him working closely with homeowners, managing brief development, design, and the highest quality of delivery.
+Daniel has been with Nash Partnership for over 20 years and a partner for over a decade.
+His passions are wide ranging, hence the practice continues to undertake varying scales of design work and consultation which can have positive impacts on people and the way they enjoy their lives.
+Recently, his passion in prime residential work, both listed and modern, has seen him working closely with homeowners, managing brief development, design, and the highest quality of delivery.
 His interests also extend to varied leisure schemes, especially hotel and spa work.
 His experience helps to deliver clear and balanced commercial design advice.

 Daniel set up Nash Partnership’s Bristol office in 2011 and our London base in 2023, developing our team and skills to make a difference in the regions they serve.